Monterrey: Sports

-The city hosted 8 matches during the 1986 FIFA World Cup and will host matches during the 2026 FIFA World Cup.
+The city hosted eight matches during the 1986 FIFA World Cup and hosted four matches during the 2026 FIFA World Cup.
 The FINA World Junior Swimming Championships were held in Monterrey in the summer of 2008 at the University of Nuevo Leon (UANL), after the completion of a world-class and FINA-approved Aquatic Center.
 Also the city wanted to bid for the 2016 Summer Olympics, but the Mexican Olympic Committee refused to support it.
 Backed by a young people's movement, students of the universities of Monterrey formed the Monterrey 2014 Foundation with the purpose of hosting the 2014 Summer Youth Olympics.
 In 2009, the Mexican Olympic Committee gave the bid to Guadalajara which later on withdrew the bid late January 2010.
 Monterrey was bidding for the 2018 Summer Youth Olympics.
 Again, in February 2012, the Mexican Olympic Committee chose Guadalajara as a candidate for the 2018 Summer Youth Olympics, but was eliminated by the International Olympic Committee to advance to the final round.
-Since then, the Foundation Monterrey Olympic City A.C., the new name of this group of young citizens, are working on a project bid for the 2023 Summer Youth Olympics and then apply for the 2028 Summer Olympics.
+Since then, the Foundation Monterrey Olympic City A.C., the new name of this group of young citizens, worked on a project to bid for the 2023 Summer Youth Olympics.